tests-always-included/style-guide/general/index.md

         return "this also has a blank line before it" }

-To set functions off from other code, two blank lines shall be used.
 To set sections apart from each other in documentation, two blank lines will be used before headings.
-Also, variable declarations and return statements should be offset from normal code by a blank line.

 Comments will be wrapped at 80 characters unless it is necessary to go over, such as when writing URLs.